 If you’re not familiar with the term “affiliate”, it means that if you make an Amazon purchase from a link on this page, I may make a small commission.
 This doesn’t impact your price.

 The readers here are from different countries.
 For most, there is an Amazon site for their location.
 However, I’ve also included alternate links for people.

 In some areas, Amazon has something called “lockers”.
 These are storage lockers in various locations where you can have your package delivered.
 For example, your local supermarket.
 While this might be great for gift delivery, they can pose a problem.
-On 2 occasions, Amazon hasn’t been able to deliver to the lockers because they were full.
+On several occasions, Amazon hasn’t been able to deliver to the lockers because they were full.
 People don’t always pick up their packages in a timely fashion.
 The problem is that you don’t know when the package will get back into a locker.
 I had to cancel my orders and place new ones to my home address.
 Pain in the butt.
 Just something to consider if time is an issue.

 Feel free to jump ahead to any price section by clicking the link below.

 Best for: Creative thinkers, tinkerers, & lifelong learners

 Think of a deck of cards that spawns ideas.
 Each of the 64 cards has a specific strategy, drawing, lesson, and questions for you to ponder.
 You can take one card or as many as you like.
 The premise is that sometimes you need a “whack on the side of the head”.
 Like a normal card deck, there are 4 suits: explorer, artist, judge, and warrior.